Kaikō ROV: Timeline and fate of Kaikō

 In May 1998, Kaikō returned again to Challenger Deep, this time collecting specimens of Hirondellea gigas.
 Hirondellea gigas (Birstein and Vinagradov, 1955) is a crustacean of the Uristidae family of marine amphipods.

 In October 1999, Kaikō performed a robotic mechanical operation at a depth of 2,150 meters off the coast of Okinawa near the Ryukyu Trench, connecting measuring equipment with underwater cables on the sea floor.
 On this mission, another bacterial species, Shewanella violacea, was discovered at a depth of 5,110 meters.
 This organism is notable for its brilliant violet-colored pigment.
 Certain compounds found in S. violacea may have applications in the cosmetics industry (development of products for lightening of skin tone) and also in the semiconductor industry (development of chemicals to be used in production of semiconductors).

 In late November 1999, Kaikō located the wreckage of H-2 No. 8, a NASDA rocket (satellite launch system), on the sea floor at a depth of 2,900 meters off the Ogasawara Islands.
 H-2 flight F8 was conducted on 15 November 1999.
 The rocket, which was carrying a Multi-Functional Transport Satellite (MTSAT) payload, self-destructed after experiencing an engine malfunction shortly after it was launched.

 In August 2000, Kaikō discovered hydrothermal vents and their associated deep sea communities at a depth of 2,450 meters near the Central Indian Ridge.
 The Central Indian Ridge is a divergent tectonic plate boundary between the African Plate and the Indo-Australian Plate located in the western Indian Ocean.

 On 29 May 2003, Kaikō was lost at sea during Typhoon Chan-Hom, when a steel secondary cable connecting it to its launcher at the surface broke off the coast of Shikoku Island.

 In May 2004, JAMSTEC resumed its research operations, using a converted ROV as its vehicle.
 The ROV, formerly known as UROV 7K, was rechristened Kaikō7000II.
 The 7000 designation indicates that this vessel is rated for diving to a maximum depth of 7,000 meters.

 Development of ABISMO

 While the temporary replacement ROV (Kaikō7000II) has a remarkable performance record, it is only rated to 7,000 meters and cannot reach the deepest oceanic trenches.
-For this reason, JAMSTEC engineers began work on a new 11,000-meter class of ROV in April 2005.
+For this reason, JAMSTEC engineers began work on a new 11,000-meter class ROV in April 2005.
 The project is called ABISMO (Automatic Bottom Inspection and Sampling Mobile), which translates to abyss in Spanish.
 Initial sea trials of ABISMO were conducted in 2007.
 The craft successfully reached a planned depth of 9,760-meters, the deepest part of Izu–Ogasawara Trench, where it collected core samples of sediment from the seabed.